Tropical functions on a skeleton: Abhyankar valuations are defectless: a model-theoretic proof

 \subsubsection{Reduction to the case of a rational radius}

-Let $F$ be a finite extension of $K(T)$.
-We want to prove that~$F$ is a defectless over the valued field $(K(T),v_g)$ and our purpose now is to reduce to the case where $g$ belongs to $v(K^\times)$.
+Let $F$ be a finite extension of $K(T)$, and let $C$ be the normal projective $K$-curve with function field $F$, equipped with the finite map $C\to \P^1_K$ inducing $K(T)\hookrightarrow F$.
+We want to prove that~$F$ is defectless over the valued field $(K(T),v_g)$ and our purpose now is to reduce to the case where $g$ belongs to $v(K^\times)$.